Spring Wine and Cheese Pairing plate with wine glass

 • Camemberts (Bent River, Le Pommier, Fermier)

-You've now got all the information to make the perfect spring pairings.
+You've now got all the information to make the perfect spring wine and cheese pairings.
 The instincts are user-friendly, so now you can take it to higher levels with all of your most-cherished accompaniments.
 Further the thematic threads you’ve woven with the finest charcuterie meats, preserves, honeys, pickled items, conservas (tinned from the sea), nuts & olives that you might be craving this spring, and create your ultimate spread.

 Remember, you must know the rules to break the rules, and – as with so many successes in cheesemaking – ‘accidents’ often lead to ecstatic results.
 So, experiment fearlessly, and please reach out to us to let us know your top ‘happy dance’ combinations!
 We’d love to hear from you.